grantjenks/python-sortedcontainers/docs/performance-load.rst

 elements.

 No single load factor is universally superior.
 The best load factor for your purposes will depend on your usage pattern.
-Originally, :doc:`Sorted Containers<index>` used a load factor of 100 but that changed in release 0.8.5 mainly due to the SortedList.delitem_ benchmark which is most dramatically impacted.
+Originally, :doc:`Sorted Containers<index>` used a load factor of 100 but that changed in release 0.8.5 to 1,000 due to the :ref:`SortedList.__delitem__<SortedList.delitem>` benchmark which was dramatically impacted.
 Most benchmarks perform slightly better with a load factor of 100 but each is competitive with alternate loads.
 For an in-depth analysis of the load factor read :doc:`Performance at Scale<performance-scale>`.

-Performance of competing implementations are benchmarked against the CPython 2.7 runtime.
+Performance of competing implementations are benchmarked against the CPython 3.6 runtime.
 An :doc:`implementation performance comparison<performance>` is also included with data from popular sorted collections packages.

 Because :doc:`Sorted Containers<index>` is pure-Python, its performance also